 Use the discount code EASY10 at checkout to save 10% on this Swim University course.

 9 steps: How to close a pool for winter

-Okay, now that you are all geared up, it is time to do the real work.
-We won’t pretend that it is a cakewalk to close your inground pool, but if you want a clean pool in spring rather than a swamp you need to make it as clean as possible.
+Now that you are all geared up, it is time to do the real work.
+We won’t pretend that it is a cakewalk to close your inground pool, but if you want a clean pool in spring rather than a swamp, you need to make it as clean as possible.

 But what do you need to do to close your in-ground pool?

 To help you out, I have compiled this handy guide that will walk you through all the steps you need to take so that you close the in-ground pools efficiently.

 Step 1: Get ready to do some serious cleaning

 Before balancing water chemistry and doing all the complicated steps, you need to start cleaning the pool.
 First, scrub the pool walls and get into all the corners and cracks to get rid of all the accumulated dirt.
 You should then thoroughly vacuum the pool to clean any residue on the bottom of your pool.